 YWCA Canberra is a feminist not-for-profit organisation that has provided community services and has represented women’s issues in Canberra since 1929.

-This year we celebrate ninety years of providing essential, quality services for women, girls and families in the ACT and surrounding regions.
+In 2019 we celebrated ninety years of providing essential, quality services for women, girls and families in the ACT and surrounding regions.

 Rebecca Vassarotti, YWCA Canberra Executive Director 2003-2013

 [extract from A Work in Progress, A History of the YWCA of Canberra 1929-2009]

 “Shall we accept the challenge to take the Blue Triangle to Canberra?
 The spirit and atmosphere of this capital where our laws are to be made will influence our nation’s destiny.“